CoughBall/Aritifical_Intelligence_for_tictactoe/README.md

 although the same code copied into the classes themself and restarting the game did execute, dont know if this is attributed to Visual Studio and c# or because of Unity.
 Refactoring proved troublesome as well, as evident by the existing code, needs a cleanup.

-As I Googled my way to solve issues I learned that Unity have their own official tutorial on how to build a tic tac toe game, although that was a day before I finished so not much use for it.
+As I Googled my way to solve issues I learned that Unity have their own official tutorial on how to build a tic tac toe game that can be found here https://unity3d.com/learn/tutorials/tic-tac-toe/introduction-and-setting-project, although that was a day before I finished so not much use for it.
 I was surprised to find out that they had some stuff simillar to mine, like the GameController script, it serves the same purpose and bears the same name like my script ! maybe I ran into it in some time ago and forgot ?